 What is therapy?

-Therapy is a safe place, a no judgement zone, to process and develop an understanding of our emotions, learn skills to manage our emotions and develop stronger relationships.
+Therapy is a safe place, a no-judgment zone, to process and develop an understanding of our emotions, learn skills to manage our emotions, and develop stronger relationships.

 What is the first step I need to take to get my child signed up for therapy services at Resilience Therapy?

-The first step is to call Susie Munsey for a free 15 minute consultation over the phone.
-Together you will discuss the counseling services she has to offer, your family’s needs and answer any questions you have.
+The first step is to call Susie Munsey for a free 15-minute consultation over the phone.
+Together you will discuss the counseling services she has to offer, and your family’s needs and answer any questions you have.
 If it is a good fit, then your first appointment, which is called an intake can be scheduled.

 You can reach Susie Munsey at (520) 200-7889 for your free consultation call.